SoloDevNZ/hashnode/clivf9zan017kt4nv5j11eqre.md

 8. `lxc restart test-container3` to restart a container,

-9. `lxc stop test-container3` followed by `lxc delete test-container3`, or `lxc stop test-container3 -f` to delete a container,
+9. `lxc stop test-container3` followed by `lxc delete test-container3`, or `lxc delete test-container3 -f` to delete a container,

 10. `lxc exec test-container3 cat /etc/os-release` to execute a command on the container,